nullsc/Hack_Tools/Line-Shortener/README.md

 * File joiner
 * Maybe a search feature

-To compile: Open files in Visual Studio, main function is in shortner.cpp then hit build solution.
+To compile: Open files in Visual Studio, main function is in shortener.cpp then build solution.